Exposure of Impacted Teeth

 The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure that is performed in the oral surgeon’s office.
 The procedure can be performed using laughing gas and local anesthesia or it can be performed under IV sedation if the patient desires to be asleep.
 If the procedure only requires exposing the tooth with no bracketing, the time required will be shortened by about one half.
 These issues will be discussed in detail at your preoperative consultation with your doctor.

 You can expect a limited amount of bleeding from the surgical sites after surgery.
 Although there will be some discomfort after surgery at the surgical sites, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.
 Within two to three days after surgery there is usually little need for any medication at all.
 There may be some swelling from holding the lip up to visualize the surgical site; it can be minimized by applying ice packs to the lip for the afternoon after surgery.
 A soft, bland diet is recommended at first, but you may resume your normal diet as soon as you feel comfortable chewing.
 It is advised that you avoid sharp food items, like crackers and chips, as they will irritate the surgical site if they jab the wound during initial healing.
 Your doctor will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
 You should plan to see your orthodontist within 1-14 days to activate the eruption process (applying the proper rubber band to the chain on your tooth).
 As always, your doctor is available at the office and can be contacted after hours if any problems should arise after surgery.
-Simply call the Plainview office at Plainview Office Phone Number 516-822-7880 or the Massapequa office at Massapequa Office Phone Number 516-798-4143 if you have any questions.
+Simply call the Plainview office at Plainview Oral and Implant Surgery Phone Number 516-822-7880 or the Massapequa office at Massapequa Oral and Implant Surgery Phone Number 516-798-4143 if you have any questions.